What is the MERV Filter Rating System?

 If you are looking to implement filtration controls to help mitigate the spread of the coronavirus in the air, you must use the correct filter with the proper rating.
 Referencing the MERV Rating Chart above, a filter with a MERV rating of 13 or higher can capture the SARS-CoV-2 virus particle size from the air.
 Note, the air filter can capture some of the viral particulates, which does not mean it completely removes the coronavirus from the air.

 While protecting yourself and others from catching COVID-19 is essential, the need to improving indoor air quality predates the pandemic.
 We must not forget the other harmful contaminants and particulate in the air, leading to disease and illness that must be removed from the air.
-The right air purification system, with an efficient filter, not only reduces the spread of COVID-19 but can remove other harmful contaminants from the air like bacteria, tobacco smoke, sneeze nuclei, and insecticide dust.
+The right air purifier system, with an efficient filter, not only reduces the spread of COVID-19 but can remove other harmful contaminants from the air like bacteria, tobacco smoke, sneeze nuclei, and insecticide dust.

 Whether you are a business owner, superintendent, or head of facilities, your number one priority is protecting your employees, customers, patrons, or students.
 If your employees do not feel safe and protected in their workplace, how do you think your customers will feel entering the establishment?